 "For me, anxiety feels as if everyone in the world is waiting for me to trip up, so that they can laugh at me.
 It makes me feel nervous and unsure whether the next step I take is the best way forward."

 Most people feel anxious at times.
 It's particularly common to experience some anxiety while coping with stressful events or changes, especially if they could have a big impact on your life.
-(See our pages on managing stress for more information about stress.)
+See our pages on how to manage stress for more information about stress.

-Anxiety can become a mental health problem if it impacts on your ability to live your life as fully as you want to.
-For example, it may be a problem for you if:
+Anxiety can become a mental health problem if it impacts your ability to live your life as fully as you want to.
+For example, it may be a problem if:

 Watch Lewis, Polly, Faisal, Shelley and Brian talk about what living with anxiety problems feels like for them, and what helps them cope:

-"You know that feeling when you’re rocking on the back legs of your chair and suddenly for just a split second you think you’re about to fall; that feeling in your chest?
-Imagine that split second feeling being frozen in time and lodged in your chest for minutes/hours/days, and imagine with it that sense of impending doom and dread sticking around too, but sometimes you don’t even know why."
+"You know that feeling when you're rocking on the back legs of your chair and suddenly for a split second you think you're about to fall; that feeling in your chest?
+Imagine that split second feeling being frozen in time and lodged in your chest for hours/days, and imagine with it that sense of dread sticking around too, but sometimes you don't even know why."